Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Other meta info can be specified in the docstring, such as the function return type, but in-practice only the parameter descriptions are used.

-If both are used, :func:`.app_commands.describe` always takes precedence.
+Parameter descriptions added using :func:`.app_commands.describe` always takes precedence over ones in the docstring.

 Naming
 ^^^^^^^